The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Quantifying the Effect of Noise on High-Dimensional Neighbors

 where $F_{\rn}$ is the cumulative distribution function of the (marginal) random noise variable $\rn$.
-By making use of Markov's inequality, it can be straightforwardly shown that (\ref{condition}) $\implies$ (\ref{other1}) $\implies$ (\ref{other2}).
-While these conditions are less insightful than (\ref{condition}), condition (\ref{other2}) can e.g.\ be used to easily show that it suffices that $\Delta_{\infty}(d)=o\left(d^{\frac{1}{4}}\right)$ in the generic case that $\rn$ is bounded.
+By making use of Markov's inequality, it can be straightforwardly shown that (\ref{condition}) $\implies$ (\ref{other2}).
+While this condition is less insightful than (\ref{condition}), it can be used to easily show that it suffices that $\Delta_{\infty}(d)=o\left(d^{\frac{1}{4}}\right)$ in the generic case that $\rn$ is bounded.
 Nevertheless, in the practical case that $\Delta_\infty(d)$ is bounded, i.e., when newly added dimensions are (eventually) at most as discriminating as the former, condition (\ref{condition}) is trivially satisfied.
-In Corollary \ref{randomornot} we will assume such bound, as it allows for a convenient way to `symmetrize' the asymptotic growth conditions for this result. \end{remark}
+In Corollary \ref{randomornot} we will assume such bound, as it allows for a convenient way to `symmetrize' the asymptotic growth conditions formalized in this result. \end{remark}

-Under the same setting as for Theorem \ref{CLTspecial}, i.e., given a query point $\vx$ and two candidate neighbors $\vy$ and $\vz$, we can now study growth conditions on the signal---this being how well we can discriminate between $\vy$ and $\vz$ as the ground truth neighbors of $\vx$---under which the signal `beats' the noise in high dimensions and vice versa.
+Under the same setting as for Theorem \ref{CLTspecial}, i.e., given a query point $\vx$ and two candidate (closest, furthest, \ldots) neighbors $\vy$ and $\vz$ of $\vx$, we can now study growth conditions on the signal---this being how well we can discriminate between $\vy$ and $\vz$ as the ground truth neighbors of $\vx$---under which the signal `beats' the noise in high dimensions and vice versa.
 If the noise beats the signal, then the empirical neighborhood relations, i.e., those derived after additive noise is introduced, thus from the observed data, will be (nearly) completely random.
 This is expressed by Corollary \ref{randomornot}.1 below.
-In the opposite case, the signal beats the noise, and the empirical neighborhood relations will (likely) agree with those that would have been derived without noise, i.e., from the ground truth.
+In the opposite case, the signal beats the noise, and the empirical neighborhood relations will (likely) agree with those that would have been derived without noise, i.e., from the ground truth points $\vx$, $\vy$, and $\vz$.
 This is expressed by Corollary \ref{randomornot}.2.
 The proofs of these results are provided in Appendix \ref{thandproofs}.